hunter-byte-afk/MySQL-Data-View-Application/README.txt

 *DISCLAIMER!* Anyone is available to use this application but it should only be used for personal projects where security is not a requirement.

-# Project: Phase 3
+# MySQL Data View Application

 ## Description
 Hello!
 Thank you for taking the time to check out my simple Python application.
 It allows you to find averages, insert and delete records, and view database tables.
 I designed it so you can use any MySQL database, not just a specific one.
-This project is currently being re-worked where you can check out the recent changes in `beta`.
+This project is currently being re-worked, where you can check out any of the recent changes in `beta`.

 ## Set-Up: